Oliverkoffi82/hello-world/README.md

 Hi Humans !

-Oliverkoffi82 there, I am interested in cyber security.
-I really want to learn more about programming.
+Oliverkoffi82 there, I like slq JavaScript and Ruby/rails.
+I played football with martians and I find them far more superior than humans.